-- The Just Kick It Kick-Off/Safe Fall Break Event was an event sponsored by the Center for Health Education & Wellness to raise awareness regarding National Substance Abuse Prevention Month.
-The purpose of the Kick-Off event was to bring awareness to issues around substance misuse and inform students, staff, and faculty of opportunities around Fall Break and other events throughout the month of October 2018.
-344 individuals participated in the event. - The Just Kick It Recovery Fair was an event hosted by the Center for Health Education and Wellness in the fall semester of 2018 during National Substance Abuse Prevention Month.
-219 students attended the event, which was sponsored by seven campus partners, local mental health treatment facilities, and recovery support community resources.
-Participants received information about resources in the community for individuals needing support for recovery from substance use disorders.
+- ► The Just Kick It Kick-Off/Safe Fall Break Event is two events sponsored by the Center for Health Education & Wellness to raise awareness regarding National Substance Abuse Prevention Month.
+The purpose of the Kick-Off event was to bring awareness to issues around substance misuse and inform students, staff, and faculty of opportunities around Fall Break and other events throughout the month of October 2019.
+670 individuals participated in these events. - ▶ The Just Kick It Recovery Fair was an event hosted by the Center for Health Education and Wellness in the fall semester of 2019 during National Substance Abuse Prevention Month.
+201 students attended the event, which was sponsored by seven campus partners, local mental health treatment facilities, and recovery support community resources.
+Participants received information about resources in the community for individuals needing support for recovery from substance use disorders. - Masculinity: More than a Mask program is designed for men to provide a space to explore the norms around gender identity, specifically masculinity, and to create positive change in their world around violence against women.
+The program launched in fall 2017.
+In 2019, there were 2 programs facilitated with 15 participants. - ➤ Volunteers Speak UP!
+RSVP (renamed Volunteers Speak Up!
+Vols Help Vols) program includes information on consent, how to provide support to someone who has been sexually assaulted, how to be an active bystander, and stalking.
+The RSVP program concludes with resources and how to promote a VOLS HELP VOLS culture at UT and beyond.